 Read and Share Garden Stories

 Explore the memories and moments shared by visitors new and old as we gather recollections from throughout the Garden's history.
-Perhaps these stories will inspire you to recount your own experience—you'll be entered for a chance to win a lifetime membership to NYBG.

 Here’s what others have said about NYBG

 I was born and raised in the Bronx and I always loved visiting the Botanical Gardens.
 Though I no longer live in the Bronx, it's still my favorite place in NYC.
 I adore the Conservatory and have brought my niece and told friends about the train show and the orchid show.
 I won a rose bush once -- Mardi Gras -- at the Rose Garden.
 I love walking around the grounds and even saw a large turtle in the forest.
 Seeing the river meander in the garden is also beautiful.
 It's a world away and you can find peace and serenity.
 It's a great place and I hope others will discover how wonderful it is along with the shops nearby on Arthur Avenue or the Bronx Zoo.
 Congratulations on your 125th Anniversary!!